 Like most public sector organisations, we face unprecedented financial challenges.
 In our case, the council's funding from central Government, which is one of our main sources of funding, has been significantly reduced in recent years, and will be significantly reduced again for next year (2014/15) and for the foreseeable future.
 One other major source of funding is council tax but the maximum increase which the Council is able to propose by law (without the need for a referendum) is 2%, and so the ability to raise additional income from Council Tax is limited.
-This leaves us with a major shortfall adding to the pressures of increasing demand for services will continue to grow and funding available continue to reduce.
+This leaves us with a major shortfall adding to the pressures of increasing demand for some core services and rising costs.
+Based on the current position, we predict that demand for services will continue to grow and funding available continue to reduce.
 This will lead to an increasing funding gap in the coming years.